 Theme: Creative Spaces

 The project will enable participants to create their own version of a mumming tradition that is identifiable and distinct to their locality.
 In this way this rich authentic cultural activity will be kept alive and vibrant.

 The project will teach young participants about the folklore associated with mumming and develop essential skills required to perform mumming.
 These heritage skills will include, straw craft, mask making, music, song, and dance performances.
 The project will facilitate the intergenerational exchange of folklore between the older generation; the last custodians of the mumming in Fermanagh, and the young people engaged in this project.

-The Mummers Foundation invite you to attend a traditional Strawcraft Workshop, part of the Keepers of Tradition project supported by the Lough Erne Landscape Partnership from funding through The National Lottery Heritage Fund and Fermanagh and Omagh District Council.
-Join us on the day to learn heritage skills in straw and rush craft, taught by our team of experienced Fermanagh based craftspeople.
-You will learn the art of straw and rush weaving and have the opportunity to make your own mumming costumes, Brigid day rush craft and corn dollies.
-Using all natural materials, including rushes, wheat and oaten straw.
-The team will pass on basic, traditional skills in plaiting so that all participants can be guaranteed to leave having crafted either a Mummer Hat, Harvest Knot or Corn Doll.
+The Mummers Foundation hosted a traditional Strawcraft Workshop as part of the Keepers of Tradition project.
+On the day we learned heritage skills in straw and rush craft, taught by our team of experienced Fermanagh based craftspeople.
+The team passed on basic, traditional skills in plaiting so that all participants where guaranteed to leave having crafted either a Mummer Hat, Harvest Knot or Corn Doll.